Why is this tutorial being offered, when do I have to complete it, how long will it take and what will I get out of it?

 You are required to successfully complete this tutorial before your Application for Retrospective Review will be processed or reviewed by Windsor Regional Hospital Research Ethics Board.

-Researchers are asked to complete this brief tutorial to ensure that they are aware of the privacy issues which arise in research involving retrospective review, and to ensure that they are aware of how to complete the Application for Retrospective Review form, so that there will be no delay in the approval process.
+Researchers are asked to complete this brief tutorial to ensure that they are aware of the privacy issues which arise in research involving the retrospective review, and to ensure that they are aware of how to complete the Application for Retrospective Review form so that there will be no delay in the approval process.

 The tutorial will take 15 minutes to complete.
 It consists of:

 Read the content, answer the quiz below and upon successful competition, you will receive a certificate by email.

 Please send questions or comments about the tutorial to Fatima Lopes-Barros @ Fatima.Lopes-Barros@wrh.on.ca.

 Physicians who are affiliated with Windsor Regional Hospital and maintain their own patient records for healthcare purposes (i.e. records which are not included in the health records of Windsor Regional Hospital), are also considered to be HICs.